"Domine, si in tempore hoc restitues regnum Israel?"

 St. Mark XVI: xiv

 They had spent years with Him.
 Lived with Him.
 Watched Him work miracles.
 Watched Him raise people from the dead.
 Watched Him die.
 Watched Him come back from the dead.
 Watched Him walk through walls in His resurrected body.
 And then you read the question, "Lord, wilt Thou at this time restore again the Kingdom to Israel?"
 It's comedic, really.
-Part of me wants to shout, "Are you kidding?
-Do you people still not get it?"
-The other part of me just wants desperately to see the look on Our Lord's face.
-It was, as usual I'm sure, expressive of infinite patience for our stupidity and blindness.
+Part of me wants to say, "Are you kidding?
+Do you still not understand?"
+And yet I have learned over the years that every time something like this happens in Scripture, I could bet we would have made the same mistake.
+As usual, Our Blessed Lord possesses infinite patience for our stupidity and blindness.
 Indeed, in the corresponding Gospel text for today's Feast of the Ascension, Our Lord actually "upbraids" the Apostles for their hardness of heart.
 He who had done all these things in front of them knew they would be hard-hearted and they were there while He walked the earth!
 How much "harder" can hearts be now, so far removed from Our Lord's loving and patient gaze?

 And yet, as always, the Mass delivers the right message on the right day.
 One can hardly believe that it has been forty days since the joy of Easter Sunday - and that forty days before that we had started the penance of Lent.
 It all seems so far away now, doesn't it?
 For us enfleshed beings who have not yet our resurrected bodies the cares of the world and the march of time keep us moving forward in the stream of our lives.
 And yet today the Church stops us to direct our gaze in wonder as Our Lord rises to His throne and in a way "enthrones" humanity in Heaven.
 He goes to prepare a place for us!
 Surely we can understand why the angels had to shake the Apostles from their stupor and ask, "Men of Galilee, why stand you looking up to Heaven?"